This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 The Greenlight Study

 Project Greenlight was designed to emphasize specific services that would improve certain interim quality-of-life outcomes and, as a result, would affect subsequent criminal behavior.
-The developers believed, for example, that helping parolees (who would otherwise end up in a homeless shelter) find stable housing would reduce criminal behavior.
+The developers believed, for example, that helping those on parole (who would otherwise end up in a homeless shelter) find stable housing would reduce criminal behavior.
 The program also had a job counselor to help participants develop their interview skills and connect with potential employers, with the goal of better employment, gained more quickly, for a longer duration.

 Interim Quality-of-Life Outcomes